Would you argue if a five-ton bully wanted to have lunch with you?

 “First, Gemunu pushed our driver, Janaka, out of the seat, and then he stuck his head inside the car looking for food,” he said.

-‘He checked each of us with his trunk of his car and then poked his trunk around our Landcruiser looking for food, but we had nothing.
+‘He checked each of us with the trunk of his car and then poked his trunk around our Landcruiser looking for food, but we had nothing.

 ‘All I could think of was to stay calm, stay away from his big tusks, and keep the camera steady.